jfalcou/spy/doc/compiler.rst

 **Template parameters**

-``TargetCompiler`` - the compiler identification to check.
+  - ``TargetCompiler``: the compiler identification to check.
 This value must be an enumerator listed by :ref:`compiler-compilers`

 **Helper alias template**